 So, I called within an hour of receiving her email.
 She is on a “smoke break.”
 I left my name, number, and message that I was “returning her email.”
 Also, noting that she could give me a buzz back after her smoke break or at her convenience.
 She did not return the call that day…

 The next day, I get a forwarded copy of the first email.
 Really?
 This is a prime example of the incorrect use of email.
 Now we are not only demanding, but we are also lazy.

-Neither of which are good traits if you want to succeed online.
+Neither of these are good traits if you want to succeed online.
 And that’s what I do.
 I hold people accountable and push them to do the hard work that online success requires.

 No comments added, no “sorry I missed your call” — nada.
 Clearly an unprofessional approach.
 And, for me, a huge indication of what it would be like to work with this person.